ivy00johns/pwnagotchi-tools/README.md

 ----

 # Purpose
-I created this project to make the process of cracking Wi-Fi handshakes gathered by a `Pwnagotchi` using the `Hashcat` tooling, on both the OS X and Windows operating systems, easier.
+I created this project to make the process of cracking Wi-Fi handshakes gathered by a `Pwnagotchi` using the `Hashcat` tooling, on both OS X and Windows, easier by generating the necessary terminal commands for you.

 ![Pwnagotchi Logo](./images/pwnagotchi.gif)

-In order to create it I started by refactoring different repos that are no longer maintained.
+In order to create the project I started by combining and refactoring different repos that were no longer maintained.
 * [Pwnagotchi-Tools](https://github.com/mtagius/pwnagotchi-tools): [mtagius](https://github.com/mtagius)
 * [Pwnagetty](https://github.com/CyrisXD/Pwnagetty): [CyrisXD](https://github.com/CyrisXD)
 * [Weakpass](https://github.com/zzzteph/weakpass): [zzzteph](https://github.com/zzzteph)

 ## Included Tooling
-* `npm run get`: For OS X - Download the `.pcap` files from your `Pwnagotchi`.
+* `npm run get`: OS X - Download the `.pcap` files from your `Pwnagotchi`.
-	* `npm run vagrant-up`: For Windows - Download the `.pcap` files from your `Pwnagotchi`.
+	* `npm run vagrant-up`: Windows - Download the `.pcap` files from your `Pwnagotchi`.
-	* `npm run vagrant-destroy`: For Windows - Delete the Vagrant image when you are done.
+	* `npm run vagrant-destroy`: Windows - Delete the Vagrant image when you are done.
 * `npm run generate`: Generate the `.hc22000` and `.pmkid` files for `hashcat` to crack based on the `.pcap` files you download.
 * `npm run attacks`: Generate a list of attacks based on the variables listed in the `config.js` file.
 * `npm run scripts`: Generate a list of attack scripts based on the `attacks-list.js` file.
 * `npm run results`: Displays a list of cracked networks in the terminal.
 * `npm run passwords`: Generate a custom wordlist containing all combinations of the `WORD_LIST` in the `config.js` file.
 * `npm run combos`: Generate the results of what happens when a `.rule` file is applied to a wordlist file for a better understanding of what `.rule` files do in `hashcat`.
-* `npm run cli`: Run the availabe `npm run` commands as well as building`hashcat` scripts quickly.
+* `npm run cli`: Run the availabe `npm run` commands as well as building `hashcat` scripts quickly.

 # Table Of Contents
 * [Dependencies](#dependencies)